 Specialized Turbo Kenevo Product Line

 This line’s Kenevo SL, particularly its 2021 incarnation, is another notable model for anyone desiring a solid, lightweight mountain e-bike.
-It tops at 18.7kg only and has the same responsive handling that you can expect from the Levo SL.
+It tops at 18.7kg (41 pounds) only and has the same responsive handling that you can expect from the Levo SL.

 The latter specifically merits a closer inspection.
 The overall geometry gives you more freedom to move while riding the e-bike, after all.
 This is one of the crucial aspects that allows it to perform outstandingly in mountain biking trails, particularly when going downhill.
 It barely makes any kind of noise while riding, too.